azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. Select the **Join** button.

 5. The Live Chat should appear.
-Wait for a 1 minute.
+Wait for a **1 minute**.
 The first message warms up the system.
 You should see a message stating you have connected to the chat service and you have joined the session.

    The **connected** message means you have connected to the web application via SignalR.
 The **join** message means you have sent a message to the event hub and the function app Event Hub Trigger copied the message to the service bus topic.
 Also, the web application has received the message using the topic subscription and pushed it the browser client.